 Some brokers require registration and credentials (username and password) must be provided for connection.
-Some of them are deployed in the cloud, and clients only have to connect to use their service, whereas others require the installation of a software on a local server which will be used as broker to manage the communication between clients.
+Some of them are deployed in the cloud, whereas others require the installation of a software on a local server which will be used as broker to manage the communication between clients.
 Some of them present a dashboard on a web page where all the messages received and delivered by the broker are printed.
 Some brokers allow the clients to establish encrypted communication with an SSL/TLS certificate, whereas others do not.
-The use of some of these brokers is free, others are not.

-There exist many studies comparing the efficiency of the MQTT protocol in IoT applications against that presented by other protocols (see, for example [22, 27]).
-Also, many works compare the performance of several MQTT brokers under different conditions (see [16-18] and references therein).
+There exist many studies comparing the efficiency of the MQTT protocol in IoT applications against that presented by other protocols.
+Also, many works compare the performance of several MQTT brokers under different conditions (see [14-16] and references therein).